On 19th March TTL sent a representative to a meeting to explore the green energy options for our region. The minutes are below.

 Top level policy responding to Paris will be published this year.
 There remains a huge gap in mid-level policy, which is what business needs to proceed.

-Martin thanked Rachel Burgin, who had organised most of the speakers.
+CONCLUSIONS Martin thanked Rachel Burgin, who had organised most of the speakers.
 He mentioned the work of the Energy Group of Transition Town Letchworth and the Letchworth G C Heritage Foundation Sustainability Forum.

 Several attendees had left contact details to be notified of future developments.
 Martin closed the meeting expressing the hope that those attending would be inspired to future community initiatives in North Herts.